|

 or memorial services, etc.; apprenticeship

-as any actual experience in helping
+midwifery, as well as any actual experience

-a family facilitate an EOL/death process): |
+in helping a family facilitate an EOL/death

 Please